rafaeleyng/rafaeleyng.github.io/src/posts/2020-11-22-grpc-load-balancing-with-grpc-go.md

 gRPC poses a [known problem](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/) for load balancing if you have an L4 load balancer in front of multiple instances of your backend gRPC server.

-In short, L4 load balancers balanced at the _connection level_, which for HTTP 1.1 normally is just fine.
-But gRPC uses HTTP 2, where a single, long-lived connection is kept and all requests are multiplexed within it.
+In short, L4 load balancers balance at the _connection level_, which for HTTP 1.1 normally works just fine.
+But gRPC uses HTTP 2, where a single, long-lived connection is kept between an instance of the client and the server and all requests are multiplexed within it.
 So we would need a balancer working at the _request level_.

 My team recently faced that issue, and we used an L4 balancer, in the form of a Kubernetes external service (`type: LoadBalancer`).
 Since changing that was not an option at the moment, we took the approach of client-side balancing, which itself was hard to set up because the documentation was somewhat lacking.
 We also considered using a [look-aside](https://grpc.io/blog/grpc-load-balancing/#lookaside-load-balancing) load balancer, but the client-side ended up being easier to implement and maintain.

 ## Constraints

 We needed a solution that would work well with several constraints since our system runs in a dynamic environment, where the gRPC server instances are not expected to be statically known:
-1. the client must to discover all the instances of the gRPC server and open a single, long-lived connection directly with each one (not going through the load balancer)
+- the client must to discover all the instances of the gRPC server and open a single, long-lived connection directly with each one (not going through the load balancer)
-3. if instances of the gRPC server are removed, the client must acknowledge that and remove those connections
+- if instances of the gRPC server are removed, the client must acknowledge that and remove those connections
-2. similarly, if new instances of the gRPC server are added, the client must create new connections with those new instances
+- similarly, if new instances of the gRPC server are added, the client must create new connections with those new instances

 ## DNS name resolution